 What level of supervision is this post subject to?

-The post holder will be expected to work within less complex areas of commissioning with moderate levels of supervision.
+The post holder will be expected to work within areas of commissioning with moderate levels of supervision.

 What type of priorities is the post holder able to set themselves?

 The post holder will agree with the line manager broad objectives and key priorities for projects which fall within their remit.